-A Transport Statement is a simplified Transport Assessment and is used in some cases where transport issues arising out of development proposals may not require a full Transport Assessment.
+A Transport Statement is a ‘lighter touch’ version of a Transport Assessment and is used in some cases where transport issues arising out of development proposals do not require a full Transport Assessment.
 Although there are no current guidelines on when to produce a Transport Statement, liaison with the Local Authority at an early stage can identify if one is required and to what scale, scope and level of detail is necessary.

 Transport Statements cover the smaller scale developments where the traffic impact is limited in both volume and area impact.

-Following the withdrawal, in October 2014, of The Department for Transport Document (March 2007) ‘Guidance on Transport Assessment’ guidance on the preparation of supporting documentation in highway assessment terms can be found in the Planning Practice Guidance (PPG) suite of documents and in particular in “Travel Plans, Transport Assessments and Statements in decision taking'.
+Following the withdrawal in October 2014 of The Department for Transport Document (March 2007) ‘Guidance on Transport Assessment’ guidance on the preparation of supporting documentation in highway assessment terms can be found in the Planning Practice Guidance (PPG) suite of documents and in particular in 'Travel Plans, Transport Assessments and Statements in decision taking'.
 This guidance provides advice on when Transport Assessments and Transport Statements are required and what they should contain.
 It suggests that the scale, scope and level of detail required need to be established early in the ‘development management process’ as it may influence the overall nature of the detailed design.

 The Transport Statement will generally include an audit and appraisal of the following:

 - Existing site information – describing the current physical infrastructure and characteristics of the site and its surroundings; and

 - Baseline traffic data – background transport data and current transport infrastructure details.

 This information should be accurately established to understand the context of the development proposal.
 The description should include as a minimum:

 - A site location plan that shows the proposed development site in relation to the surrounding area and transport system;

 - The permitted and existing use of the site;